akankshapillaii/Adventure-Works-Report/README.md

 | Sport-100 Helmet – Red | 2,099 | $73.4K | 3.33% |
 | Sport-100 Helmet – Blue | 1,995 | $67.1K | 3.31% |

-**Finding:** The Red and Blue Sport-100 Helmet variants show relatively high return rates of **3.33% and 3.31%**, respectively, across nearly **4,100 combined orders**.
-This suggests an opportunity to investigate whether product fit, quality, sizing, or customer expectations are contributing to returns.
+Both variants have return rates above 3.3%, compared with the overall dashboard return rate of 2.17%.

 → **Business implication:**
 These products should be investigated for possible common drivers such as product expectations, fit, quality, description accuracy, or customer segment differences.

-5. Product targets identify opportunities for improvement The Road Tire Tube reached approximately 91–92% of its target, with 213 orders against a 234-order target.
+**5. Product targets identify opportunities for improvement** The Road Tire Tube reached approximately 91–92% of its target, with 213 orders against a 234-order target.

 → **Business implication:**
 Products below target should be monitored separately from products that are already performing strongly.
 This creates a more focused approach to improving product-level performance.

 ## 🔍 Deep Dive Analysis & Findings
 ### Understanding Sales Performance Through Data
 The dashboard provides an overview of **$24.9M in revenue, $10.5M in profit, and 25.2K orders**, allowing overall business performance to be evaluated alongside product, customer, return, and geographic metrics.

 ### Revenue Increased Despite Lower Order Volume
 The latest monthly comparison shows revenue increasing from **$1.77M to $1.83M**, a **3.31% increase**, while orders decreased from **2,165 to 2,146**, a **0.88% decline**.
 > **Finding:** Revenue growth alongside lower order volume creates an opportunity to investigate changes in average order value, product mix, or higher-value product contribution.

 ### Accessories Drive the Highest Order Volume
 **Accessories recorded 17.0K orders**, followed by **Bikes with 13.9K** and **Clothing with 7.0K**.
 > **Finding:** Accessories represent the highest order-volume category and provide an opportunity to further investigate their revenue contribution, product mix, and return behavior.

 ### Order Volume Does Not Always Translate Into Higher Revenue
 **Water Bottle - 30 oz** recorded **3,963 orders and $39.8K revenue**, while **Fender Set - Mountain** recorded **1,975 orders and $87.0K revenue**.
 > **Finding:** Product performance should be evaluated using multiple KPIs rather than order volume alone.

 ### High-Revenue Products Can Have Higher Return Rates
 The **Sport-100 Helmet - Red** generated **$73.4K revenue** with a **3.33% return rate**, while the **Sport-100 Helmet - Blue** generated **$67.1K revenue** with a **3.31% return rate**.

 Both are above the overall **2.17% return rate**.
 > **Finding:** High-performing products with elevated return rates may require further investigation across product, customer, and geographic dimensions.

 ### Product Performance Against Targets